Adversarial search

 Minimax is an adversarial search algorithm that computes a minimax value at each node, which the best achievable utility against an optimal adversary

-• Takes O(bm)O(b^m) time and O(bm)O(bm) space, where bb is the branching factor and mm is the depth of the search
+- Takes time and space, where is the branching factor and is the depth of the search

 Note that realistically, we cannot search all the way to the leaves (gets far too expensive very quickly).
 Instead use a depth-limited search, and use an evaluation function to assign scores to the lowest level (non-terminal) states that we can reach.